Pjata/obsidian/1on1s/Usukh/1on1 with Usukh.md

 - feels good and smooth to work with Lasszo on the promotions
 - planned together, implementation separately
 - helped CRs
+- Priorizations: QA + getting tickets to closed is the most productive way If you feel unconfident, write down the plan, write down the results